 - i) Health Education and Improvement Wales (HEIW) is a Special Health Authority (SHA) that was established on 05 October 2017 and became operational on the 01 October 2018, following a six month period in shadow form under The Health Education and Improvement Wales (Establishment and Constitution) Order 2017 (SI No. 913 (W. 224)) "the Establishment Order". - ii) The principal place of business of HEIW is Ty Dysgu, Cefn Coed Parc, Nantgarw, Cardiff.
 CF15 7QQ. - iii) All business shall be conducted in the name of HEIW, and all funds received in trust shall be held in the name of HEIW as a corporate Trustee. - iv) HEIW is a corporate body and its functions must be carried out in accordance with its statutory powers and duties.
-HEIW's functions are set out in the Establishment Order and in Directions issued by Welsh Ministers. - v) In addition to Directions the Welsh Ministers will issue an annual remit letter and may from time to time issue guidance which HEIW must take into account when exercising any function. - vi) Under powers set out in paragraph 3(3) of Schedule 5 to the NHS (Wales) Act 2006, the Welsh Ministers has made the Health Education and Improvement (Wales) Regulations 2017 (S.I.
+HEIW's functions are set out in the Establishment Order and in Directions issued by Welsh Ministers. - v) In addition to Directions the Welsh Ministers will issue an annual remit letter and may from time to time issue guidance which HEIW must take into account when exercising any function. - vi) Under powers set out in in section 25(1)(b), 25(2) and 203(9) and (10) of, and paragraphs 3(3) and (4), 5 and 13 of Schedule 5 to the the NHS (Wales) Act 2006, the Welsh Ministers has made the Health Education and Improvement (Wales) Regulations 2017 (S.I.
 2017/909 (W.221)) ("the Constitution Regulations") which make provision concerning the membership and procedures of HEIW. - vii) In carrying out its duties it will co-operate with others. - viii) Section 72 of the NHS Act 2006 places a duty on NHS bodies, including an SHA to co-operate with each other in exercising their functions. - ix) Section 82 of the NHS Act 2006 places a duty on NHS bodies, including an SHA, and local authorities to co-operate with one another in order to secure and advance the health and welfare of the people of England and Wales. - x) The Welsh Language (Wales) Measure 2011 makes provision with regards to the development of standards relating to the Welsh language.
 The Welsh Language Standards (No 7) Regulations 2018 for the health sector do not currently apply to HEIW.
+They will apply at a future date but in the interim xi) As a SHA, HEIW is also bound by any other statutes and legal provisions which govern the way that NHS bodies do business.
+The powers of NHS bodies established under statute shall be exercised by NHS bodies meeting in public session, except as otherwise provided by these SOs.

-It will apply at a future date but in the interim HEIW will develop a Welsh Language policy/scheme to deliver commitments relating to Welsh language.
+HEIW will develop a Welsh Language policy/scheme to deliver commitments relating to Welsh language.